 Should you buy the EarFun Free Pro 3?

-The EarFun Free Pro 3 earbuds should be on budget-conscious consumers’ radar, offering a compelling combination of features for under $80.
+The EarFun Free Pro 3 earbuds should be on budget-conscious consumers’ radar.
+They offer a compelling combination of features for under $80.
 They excel in delivering quality sound, a variety of ear tip options, and a user-friendly app, all housed within a compact case that supports wireless charging.
 Despite their affordable price point, these earbuds include modern conveniences such as Bluetooth 5.3, Multipoint connectivity, aptX Adaptive, and Snapdragon Sound.

 However, they are not without their flaws; the EarFun Free Pro 3 suffers from weak Active Noise Cancellation (ANC) capabilities and a transparency mode that doesn’t quite meet expectations.
 Additionally, their battery life, at just under 5 hours, falls short when compared to other options in the market, which might be a significant drawback for power users or frequent travelers.